Living with Lung Cancer: Getting and Giving Support

 Start by talking to your hospital social worker or clinical nurse specialist — they can assess your needs and connect you to appropriate resources.
 Many cancer centres offer free care coordination services.
 You can also contact your national cancer charity helpline to speak with someone who can guide you to local support.

-Practical help they can offer:
+Practical help family and friends can offer:

-Transportation to appointments
+Driving to appointments

 Childcare or pet care

-Attending appointments to take notes
+Joining appointments to take notes or ask questions

 Emotional support matters too:

-Being present and listening without trying to "fix" everything
+Being there without needing to “fix” anything

 Coordinating your care team